 Review and Tasting

 Clear, pale orange-crimson.

 Pink grapefruit and orange zest with strawberry jelly.

-As Italian 'red' aperitivo liqueurs go Aperol is on the sweet side.
-"Poco alcolico" on the label translates as 'low alcohol' - its is, and Aperol is also mellow in style so giving it very wide appeal and versatility as a cocktail ingredient.
+As Italian 'red' aperitivo liqueurs go Aperol is on the sweet side of bittersweet.
+"Poco alcolico" on the old label translates as 'low alcohol' - it is, and Aperol is also mellow in style so giving it very wide appeal and versatility as a cocktail ingredient.